larsneve-star/ri-declaration-log/round-4.3/LOG.md

 ## Breaches and notes

-(- 2026-09-19 13:50 UTC: The file `ri-public-log (1).zip` was uploaded by mistake in the first commit (d35435c).
+- 2026-09-19 13:50 UTC: The file `ri-public-log (1).zip` was uploaded by mistake in the first commit (d35435c).
 It was another model's package, containing a different baseline (SHA-256 e815fba6…19f3, 129,682 bytes) that is not the frozen baseline.
 It was removed at 14:09 UTC in commit aad1f87 and remains visible in the history.
-Nothing had been sent to any model before the removal.)
+Nothing had been sent to any model before the removal.

 ## Release